podopie/DAT18NYC/projects/02-supervised_learning.md

 ## Unit Project 2: Supervised Learning
 *Due March 9, 2015.
 Brief presentations in class.*

-### After the project, you will be able to
+### After the project, you will be able to:

 Create a functional supervised learning model to predict (well or for naught!) a target variable.

 ### Contents of your submission include

-You'll turn in [to the assignments form](https://) a link to a formatted ipython notebook - preferably on your github account as a gist or in a repo.
+You'll turn in [to the assignments form](http://goo.gl/forms/qLHIjZadnp) a link to a formatted ipython notebook - preferably on your github account as a gist or in a repo.
 Be sure to run all cells in the notebook before turning it in.
 Your notebook should include markdown headings and be well commented.

 Your notebook should contain the following sections: